Motion picture film for still photographers

-36 exp.
-135 rolls.
-Great rated ISO 200-2000!
-Can be pushed to 3000!
-CineStill 800Tungsten is a unique film for still photographers.
-This 800 speed tungsten balanced color negative film is prepared from the same motion picture film stock used by top cinematographers around the world.
-This film is designed for difficult low light tungsten situations and may be used in many different lighting situations to achieve a variety of looks.
+CINESTILL 800Tungsten is a unique color film for still photographers.
+This ISO 800 speed tungsten balanced color negative film is based on the same gold standard motion picture technology used by top cinematographers around the world.
+Designed for difficult low light tungsten situations, this flexible film is suitable for use in different lighting situations to achieve a variety of looks.

 - Designed for difficult low light tungsten situations

-- When shot in daylight, an 85 filter is recommended and shooting the film at 500 ISO
+When shot in daylight, an 85 filter is recommended and/or shooting the film at 400-500 ISO.

-Expiration: Unexposed CineStill film should be stored in the fridge and shot within 6 months of purchase to achieve optimal results.
-Exposed film should be processed promptly in C-41 chemicals to preserve latent image latitude and color fidelity.
-All current productions of CineStill have expiration dates for one year from manufacture date on the packaging.
-If your film does not have an expiration date it is from early production and is likely age fogged.
+Expiration: The new boxed CineStill film has an extended shelf life with less noticeable artifacts after expiration, but should be stored in the fridge and shot within 6 months of purchase to achieve optimal results.
+Exposed film should be processed promptly in C-41 chemistry to preserve latent image latitude and color fidelity.
+All current productions of CineStill have expiration dates for two years from manufacture date on the box.
+If you have earlier productions of 800T (no retail box) or your film does not have an expiration date, it is likely age fogged.

-Note: This film was designed to be processed in ECN-2 Chemicals and may still be processed in it's native chemistry, resulting in a 500 ISO pulled negative with lower gamma.
-Test results show consistent in standard C-41 machine processing when compared with ECN-2 motion picture lab processing performed by professional labs.
-Long term archival stability has not been tested past 4 years.
-Expectations for archival longevity should be somewhere between Kodachrome and most C-41 films but there are no guarantees.
-We will replace any roll that shows any defect.
+Note: This emulsion was designed originally requiring ECN-2 motion picture processing and may still be processed using ALL of those steps or with the CineStill Cs2 "Cine Simplified" kit, resulting in a pulled contrast negative with lower gamma not suitable for darkroom printing.
+Although there is no remjet adhesive layer to contaminate and exhaust the chemicals, C-41 processing produces greater density and gamma which is more favorable for still photography workflows.
+Tests show favorable results in standard C-41 processing compared to ECN-2 motion picture lab processing performed by professional labs.
+Long term archival stability has not been tested past 9 years.
+Expectations for archival longevity should be somewhere between Kodachrome and most C-41 films.
+We will replace any roll that shows defect.
 We do not accept any liability beyond replacement of original film purchased.